denizberkin/inzva_applied_coding_25/README.md

 ## Task

-Your task is to create a model to classify the movie comments provided into positive or negative sentiments.
+Your task is to create a model to classify the movie comments provided into positive or negative sentiments that achieves **80% accuracy**.

 For us to be able to check your solutions, please refer to the **warning section** in [deliverables](#deliverables).